 As a choreographer, Khan has developed a close collaboration with English National Ballet and its Artistic Director Tamara Rojo.
 He created the short piece Dust, part of the Lest We Forget programme, which led to an invitation to create his own critically acclaimed version of the iconic romantic ballet Giselle.

-Khan is an Associate Artist of Sadler’s Wells, London and Curve, Leicester.
+Khan is an Associate Artist of Sadler’s Wells and Mountview Academy of Theatre Arts, London and Curve, Leicester.